Core-periphery structure in networks: a statistical exposition: Real-world applications

-Many social networks also exhibit CP structure. \cite{cattani2008} explore creativity in the film industry.
-The authors first discuss how people in between the core and periphery have the greatest creativity since they are close enough to the core to have sufficient influence but far enough away that they still maintain their unique, creative skills.
-Here, nodes represent different crew members from the seven major film studios (Universal, Paramount, Warner Bros, Columbia-Tristar, Disney, 20th Century Fox and MGM) and there is an edge between them if they worked on the same movie. \cite{yang2018structural} explore the relationship between community and CP structure in Twitter data.
+Many social networks also exhibit a CP structure.
+In \cite{cattani2008}, the authors explore creativity in the film industry, with nodes representing crew members from the seven major Hollywood film studios (Universal, Paramount, Warner Bros, Columbia-Tristar, Disney, 20th Century Fox and MGM) and edges representing collaboration on the same movie.
+They conclude that people in-between the core and periphery have the greatest creativity since they are close enough to the core to have sufficient influence but far away enough that they still maintain their unique, creative skills.
+In Yang et. al \cite{yang2018structural}, the authors explore the relationship between the community and CP structure in Twitter data.
 For this network, a node is a Twitter user in Dubai and there is an edge between users if there is a ``retweet" or ``mention" of another user over a thirty day period.
-One of the main findings in this work is that, in this network with many communities, each individual community exhibits CP structure.
+One of the main findings in this work is that, in this network with many communities, each individual community exhibits a CP structure.

-Other applications that have observed CP structure include: academic citations, \citep{mullins1977group, doreian1985structural, zelnio2012identifying,sedita2020invisible}, open source software development \citep{amrit2010exploring}, online discussion groups \citep{beck2003individual}, grieving widow's family structure \citep{morgan1997stability} and political blogs \citep{adamic::2005aa, Newmann2015}.
-In the political blogs example, this structure is unsurprising as all blogs tend to cite famous blogs (core) whereas relatively unknown blogs (periphery) are less likely to be referenced.
+Other applications that have observed CP structures include: academic citations \cite{mullins1977group, doreian1985structural, zelnio2012identifying,sedita2020invisible, wedell2022center}, open source software development \cite{amrit2010exploring}, online discussion groups \cite{beck2003individual}, grieving widow's family structure \cite{morgan1997stability}, and political blogs \cite{adamic::2005aa, Newmann2015}.
+In the political blogs example (Zhang et. al \cite{Newmann2015}), this structure is unsurprising as all blogs tend to cite famous blogs (core) whereas relatively unknown blogs (periphery) are less likely to be referenced.
 This structure, however, may make it more difficult for a small blog to gain prominence as the majority of the focus is on established blogs.

-While many statistics papers have included real-world applications, most, if not all, of the stand-alone applied papers on CP structure have come from other disciplines and are published in non-statistics journals.
-Thus, a nice contribution would be to see interesting, complex, real-world networks investigated for CP structure by statisticians and published in statistics journals.
+While many statistics papers have included real-world applications, most, if not all, of the applied papers studying CP structures have come from other disciplines and are published in non-statistics journals.
+Thus, an open avenue for research is for statisticians to investigate interesting, complex, real-world networks for CP structures.
 For the interested reader, we provide the following public network data repositories as a starting point: \cite{DuBois:2008, snapnets, nr, networkdata, igraphdata}.